martinmo/otjbench/README.md

 ## Build and run

+First of all, the build *only works with JDK 8*, but you can run the resulting benchmark with a recent JDK 9 JVM.

 Disclaimer: This project uses an ugly hybrid Ant/Maven build, because at the moment, there seems to be no reliable way to build OT/J projects with Maven.
 Therefore, some JARs from the official OT/J distribution (licensed under the Eclipse Public License v1.0) are included.
 For convenience, it also